-6 A weakness with respect to this index is that it does not consider the number of employees, giving the value 0.5 to 2-member teams composed of one woman and one man, while also giving the same index value to bigger teams e.g. a 50-member team of 25 women and 25 men.
+7 A weakness with respect to this index is that it does not consider the number of employees, giving the value 0.5 to 2-member teams composed of one woman and one man, while also giving the same index value to bigger teams e.g. a 50-member team of 25 women and 25 men.
 We argue that the effort and impact of having a diverse workforce must differ between smaller and larger firms and that smaller firms may show a larger sensitivity to this index.

-distribution which is concentrated among the lowest values, while for larger R&D departments there is a mode in the intermediate values (around 0.4 in the Blau Index for the whole company).
+R&D departments there is a mode in the intermediate values (around 0.4 in the Blau Index for the whole company).